Starquake (video game): Gameplay

 BLOB is able to carry up to four items at once, using a FIFO arrangement.
-Some of the items encountered will be useful to repair the core, while others will need to be exchanged using a Cheops Pyramid for something more useful.
+Some of the encountered items will be useful to repair the core, while others will need to be exchanged using a Cheops Pyramid for something more useful.
 There is an Access credit card, which can fill in for any of the numbered chips needed to get through security doors, and for using the aforementioned Pyramid.
 There is also a Key which can be used to open doors.

 As well as items needed to repair the core, the Access card and Key, there are items which will top up BLOB's energy, his platform building capacity or his firepower.
-There is one cylinder like object which will top up whichever level is lowest, and even add a life if BLOB is down to his last.
+There is also one cylinder like object which will top up whichever level is lowest, and even add a life if BLOB is down to his last.
 BLOB can also top up his lives by collecting joysticks which represent an extra life.

 Points are scored for shooting the various moving hazardous creatures, worth between 80 and 320 points each, and 10,000 points per core item replaced.
 250 points are scored each time BLOB enters a new screen.
-There are also other hazards, dangerous spikes and energy fields that will kill BLOB on contact, as will the mines that move around like the creatures.
+There are also other hazards, dangerous spikes and energy fields which will kill BLOB on contact, as will the mines that move around like the creatures.

-The game features play area of 512 screens.
-The placement of the objects, and the identities of those needed to fix the core are randomized at the start of the game, the map/screens including locations of teleport booths remain fixed as do their destination codes.
+The game features 512 screens.
+The placement of the objects, and the identities of those needed to fix the core are randomized at the start of the game.
+The map/screens including locations of teleport booths remain fixed as do their destination codes.
 There are nine core elements to replace in order to complete the game.